-The church in Srokowo was built at the beginning of the 15th century, after receiving the village foundation privilege.
-In 1409, its nave was already completed or at an advanced stage of work.
-In the second half of this century, the tower was raised.
-In the 16th and 17th centuries, the building was renovated several times.
-In 1897 a new ceiling was made in the nave.
-From 1718 to 1945, the church belonged to the Evangelical community, but after 1945 it was taken over by Catholics.
+The church in Srokowo (Drengfurth) was built in the first half of the 15th century, after foundation privilege from 1403 was granted to the village.
+In 1409, nave was already completed or at an advanced stage of work, because Grand Master Konrad von Jungingen donated funds to place a painting in it.
+In the second half of that century, probably after the end of the thirteen-year Polish-Teutonic war, the tower was raised.
+In the 16th and 17th centuries, the building was renovated and renewd several times – after the war damages in 1657, in 1708, and in 1712, when the tower was reinforced with buttresses.
+In 1824 renovation works were carried out and in 1897 a new ceiling was made in the nave.
+From 1718 to 1945, the church belonged to the Evangelical community, but after 1945 it was taken by Catholics.

 Rzempołuch A., Przewodnik po zabytkach sztuki dawnych Prus Wschodnich, Olsztyn 1992.